karpo27/karpo27/README.md

 **Other Knowledges**: • Anaconda • Jupyter Notebook • MySQL • XAMPP •  DB Browser • MySQL Workbench • pgAdmin

 I'm learning via courses on platforms such as Alura (Oracle ONE Program), OpenBootcamp, Cognitive Class (IBM), w3schools, among others.
 I also practice a lot in LeetCode and Exercism.
-Feel free to check out my repositories!
+Feel free to check out my repositories!.

+Actually learning a lot about data modules in Python.

 🚀My main goal for 2023 is to work full time for an IT company or startup as a Backend Developer.